Understanding Your BCSC Compliance Examination

 - complaints against your firm

-Based on the risk scores of all our directly regulated firms, we develop an annual audit plan.
-In general, our goal is to examine each registrant in a 3 to 4 year cycle.
+Based on the risk scores of all our directly regulated firms, we develop an annual exam plan.
+In general, our goal is to examine each registrant in a two- to five-year cycle.
 We will examine higher-risk registrants more frequently.

-During the review, examiners will ask for your compliance evidence of review, the checks and balances you use, and ask questions relating to specific practices or about your business units.
+During the review, examiners will ask for evidence of your compliance reviews, the checks and balances you use, and ask questions relating to specific practices or about your business units.
 These help us understand your operations, and determine whether you have effective internal controls in place.
 Some areas of focus include:

 - overall compliance processes

 - products offered

 What Kind of Books and Records do the Examiners Review?

 A large part of the examination process involves reviewing specific books and records and interviewing your staff.
 Registrants must have books and records in accordance with Part 11 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103).
 Samples of documents we review include:

 - policies and procedures manual